tony-sn/gkliquidwraps/README.md

 then drag and drop the build folder to Vercel, Netlify, GitHub Page etc.

-or upload directly to Vercel
+or deploy directly to Vercel via GitHub which will benefit with CI/CD, as every change from your branch will rebuild the site

 ## Deployment